Next Review Date: 10/03/2025

 Issuing Office: Executive Vice Chancellor Academic Affairs / Vice Chancellor – Chief Financial Officer

 The University of California Electronic Communications Policy (the “ECP") was reissued on August 18, 2005.
-It is posted on the World Wide Web at:
+It is posted online at:

 The capitalized terms used in this Policy are defined below or in the ECP, Appendix A

 A. Authorizing Official: The Authorizing Official (whose authority may not be further delegated) is as follows: